How to Invest in Germany: Taxes on Investments

 Taxes are an extremely boring topic.
 But in a country like Germany – where you pay a lot of taxes – it is also an extremely important topic.
 Because if you understand just enough about taxation to use it to your advantage, you can save thousands of Euros every year and Increase Your Income in Germany.

-But Gambling with your life savings in hope of a tax-free lottery win is not the best investment strategy.
-Germany knows 7 Different Types of Income that are taxed in different ways.
+But Gambling with your Life Savings in hope of a tax-free lottery win is not the Best Investment Strategy.
+Germany knows 7 Different Types of Income that are Taxed in different ways.
 But before we start, let’s clear up the myth between FAKE tax savings and REAL tax savings.

-2. The Myth of Saving Taxes Explained
+The Myth of Saving Taxes Explained

 You hate paying taxes.
 We hate paying taxes.
 Everyone hates paying taxes.
-But please do not make any investment decisions only for the reason of saving taxes.
-The highest tax rate in Germany is 45% (income tax rate after earning more than 270.501€ in 2020, fore more info see graphic below).
+But please do not make any Investment decisions only for the reason of saving taxes.
+The highest tax rate in Germany is 45% (Income Tax Rate after earning more than 274.613€ in 2022).

-Most of the time, people misunderstand saving taxes like this: putting 1€ into something that is tax deductible and therefore getting a maximum of 45 Cents back.
+Most of the time, people Misunderstand saving Taxes like this: putting 1€ into something that is Tax-deductible and therefore getting a maximum of 45 cents back.
 But that is not a REAL tax saving, because you still had a minimum of 55 Cents in costs.
 In order to have REAL tax savings, you need to get more than 1€ in taxes back when you put 1€ in.

 Please keep that in mind before making any investment decisions.
-Tax deductions are nice and can boost your return, but they cannot be the major factor for or against a certain investment product.
+Tax deductions are nice and can boost your return, but they cannot be the major factor for or against a certain Investment Product.

 Taxes on Real Estate

 - 3,5% – 6,5% Ground Taxes (depends on the state)

-- 1,5% – 2% Notary
+- 1,5% – 2% Notary & Ground Book

 - 3,57% Real Estate Agent (if you need one)

 Real Estate Investors can deduct these costs from their taxes.
-Home-owners have to pay these additional purchase costs out of their own pocket.
+Homeowners have to pay these additional purchase costs out of their own pocket.

-The running tax implications while renting out your Investment Property are different than the one-time purchasing tax situation.
-As rental income is taxed like income from work, you have to declare it the same way you declare any other income you have.
+The running tax implications while renting out your Investment property are different than the one-time purchasing tax situation.
+As rental income is taxed like Income From Work, you have to declare it the same way you declare any other income you have.